 Stormont Minister Investigates CIA-Linked Firm Whose Tech Is Used by Trump's ICE

-A Sinn Féin minister at Stormont has launched an investigation after it emerged that the Northern Ireland Executive is funding a CIA-linked technology firm whose software is reportedly used by the Trump administration's Immigration and Customs Enforcement (ICE) agency for immigration enforcement operations in the United States.
+A Sinn FΓ©in minister at Stormont has launched an investigation after it emerged that the Northern Ireland Executive is funding a CIA-linked technology firm whose software is reportedly used by Trump's Immigration and Customs Enforcement (ICE) agency for immigration surveillance β a revelation that has caused significant controversy and prompted urgent calls for a review of Invest NI's ethics policy.

 Background